An Usuba Bocho (aka Azumagata Usuba, aka Kakugata usuba. Japanese: 薄刃) is the Japanese version of a Chinese cleaver.

 Design of the usuba knife

-The blade is less broad, and overall the knife is closer in size to a French chef’s knife.
+The squarish blade is less broad than a Chinese cleaver, and overall the knife is closer in size to a French chef’s knife.

 The cutting edge is completely straight and sharpened only on one edge.

-- “Kamagata” version has a slight tapering starting halfway down the nose of the knife.
-Originated in Kasai region.
+The “Kama Usuba” version has a slight tapering starting halfway down the nose of the knife.